Library Undergraduate Research Award

 Research Project and Interaction With Faculty Judges

-The Research Project consists of a poster prepared for the Undergraduate Research Symposium.
-A complete poster must be on display at the Symposium on 4/21.
-Competitors must also be present the day of the Symposium to interact with award judges.
+The Research Project consists of a poster prepared for the virtual Undergraduate Research Symposium.
+A complete poster must be submitted along with the award application by 4/10.
+Competitors wll meet with faculty judges, via Zoom, for Q&A between April 13th and 17th.

 Faculty Statement of Support